You Ask, We Answer: Do you really need to use Bond Breaker Tape?

 When Should You Use Bond Breaker Tape?

 Our general recommendation is to use bond breaker tape in any seam deeper than 3/16" (5 mm).
-However, in practice, we find it even more effective when used in seams at least ¼" (~6.5 mm) deep.
+In practice, we find it even more effective in seams at least ¼" (~6.5 mm) deep.
 At these depths, the tape replaces traditional cotton by creating a “release” layer at the bottom of the seam.
-This reduces the adhesive load on the seam walls and helps ensure that the caulking only adheres to the sides—where it should.
+This reduces the adhesive load on the seam walls and helps ensure the caulking adheres only to the sides—where it should.

 Why It Matters: Movement and Stress in Teak Decks

-Teak (and wood in general) expands and contracts with changes in weather; sun, rain, heat, and cold.
+Teak (and wood in general) expands and contracts with changes in weather: sun, rain, heat, and cold.
 These movements create significant stress on caulk seams.
 Without bond breaker tape, even a well-prepped seam can fail under pressure.
-In some cases, the caulk pulls so hard that it tears the wood itself when contracting.
+In some cases, the caulk pulls so hard that it tears the wood when it contracts.

 You may notice a concave appearance in seams after a period of dry weather, even if the caulking was originally applied flat.
 This is a visual indicator of shrinkage and stress.
-When bond breaker tape is used correctly, the bottom of the caulk can release cleanly, reducing this concave effect and preserving the integrity of the seam walls.
+When bond breaker tape is used correctly, the caulk can release cleanly at the bottom, reducing the concave effect and preserving the integrity of the seam walls.
 Over time, this means fewer repairs and longer-lasting performance.

 Avoiding Pitfalls: Don’t Use Tape in Shallow Seams

 One word of caution: Do not use bond breaker tape in shallow seams.
-When there isn’t enough depth, there’s a higher risk that the tip of the caulk gun will lift the tape during application, pushing it against the seam walls and compromising adhesion.
+When there isn’t enough depth, the tip of the caulk gun is more likely to lift the tape during application, pushing it against the seam walls and compromising adhesion.
 We've seen firsthand how this can cause widespread seam failures, most notably on a high-end carbon fiber sailboat where incorrectly applied tape contributed to a complete failure of the caulking system.
 It was an expensive mistake that could have been avoided with proper installation practices.

 Choosing the Right Tape